-Faculty interested in the opportunity should contact Kathleen Crown as early as possible.
+Faculty interested in the opportunity should contact Kathleen Crown, Executive Director, as early as possible.

-The online application form will require the following documents as attachments:
+The online application form (available one month in advance of the deadline) will require the following documents as attachments:

 1. A brief, compelling abstract of the proposal (up to 200 words), clearly stating who would likely be involved in the collaboration, what the funds will be used for, and where, when, and how it will be carried out.
 It should further convey what aspects require a collaborative approach and what makes the project innovative and potentially important.
 The abstract should be able to stand on its own as an overview of the project.

 2. A detailed proposal for the full project, which must include the following:

 - principal departments involved

 - start and end dates, schedule of when all work will be done